fastify/fastify/docs/Hooks.md

 ## Application Hooks

-You are able to hook into the application-lifecycle as well.
+You can hook into the application-lifecycle as well.
 It's important to note that these hooks aren't fully encapsulated.
 The `this` inside the hooks are encapsulated but the handlers can respond to an event outside the encapsulation boundaries.

 - [onClose](#onclose)
 - [onRoute](#onroute)